andiosika/Flatiron_Capstone/README.md

 2) Improve access to relevant information to keep users best informed.
 3) Resolve technical issues, syncing / updates
 4) Be clear on billing terms
-5) Maximize ease of uses for features since it was highlighted
+5) Maximize ease of uses for features since it was a topic in positive as well as negative reviews

 # Main Files:
 * wellnessappreview.ipynb - main notebook with code, eda and findings